Updated: May 2026

 | Cons | Complex to bill and meter; requires sophisticated infrastructure; customers need education |

-How to Choose Your Model: Four Critical Factors
+How to Choose Your Pricing Model: Four Critical Factors

 Factor 1: Frequency of Usage